News 2024

 Romal Ramadhan is starting a PhD with the JSG under the supervision of Seyyed Hosseini and Tip Meckel.
 Romal’s PhD research will focus on geomechanical modelling of CCS.
 Romal earned a Bachelor's degree in Petroleum Engineering from Universitas Islam Riau in Indonesia, and a Master's degree in Petroleum Engineering from Chulalongkorn University in Thailand.
 Prior to joining UT Austin’s GCCC, Romal was a Reservoir Engineer at the Chiang Mai Carbon Capture and Storage Frontier Research Centre in Thailand, where he conducted reservoir simulations for CCS projects.

-Bimar Maulan is a starting the EER Master’s program under Tip Meckel’s supervision.
+Bimar Maulana is a starting the EER Master’s program under Tip Meckel’s supervision.
 Bimar will focus on geomechanical properties and reservoir heterogeneity with respect to CO2 containment in saline aquifers within the Asri Basin in Indonesia.
 Bimar is originally from Yogyakarta, Indonesia where he also received a Bachelor’s degree in Geological Engineering from the University of Pembangunan Nasional “Veteran” Yogyakarta.
 Bimar’s passion for the CCS field and the GCCC’s well-known research among Indonesian geoscientists led him to joining the group to further explore his interests in modeling, geomechanics, and exploration.
 Bimar also enjoys playing the guitar, singing, and watching movies.

 August 15, 2024: Tip Meckel taught a 1-day short course on carbon capture and storage (CCS) in New Orleans, LA for the Deepwater Technical Symposium, with about 15 attendees from diverse backgrounds including BSEE, BOEM, Environmental Consultants, and Project Developers.